varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 * libpcre3-dev
 * pkg-config

-Build dependencies on Red Hat / Centos
+Build dependencies on Red Hat / CentOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build Varnish on a Red Hat or Centos system you need the following
+To build Varnish on a Red Hat or CentOS system you need the following
 packages installed:

 * automake